Who are the Houthis and why is the US targeting them?

 It formed a coalition of Arab countries that intervened in the war.
 But years of air strikes and ground fighting have not dislodged the Houthis from most of the territory they seized.

-Saudi Arabia is now trying to make a peace deal with the Houthis, and a UN-brokered truce has been in effect since April 2022.
+Saudi Arabia has been trying to make a peace deal with the Houthis.

 The war has killed more than 160,000 people, according to the Armed Conflict Location & Event Data Project (ACLED).
 More than four million people have been displaced.